-Application .- Thearm is to be raised by an assistant, and turned so as to bring the bones in a proper line, and the hand in a position nearly supine.
-The surgeon then applies the long convex splint, a, fig. 1. upon the back of the forearm, with its most convex part opposite the space between the ulna and radius.
-The short convex splint, a, fig. 2, should be also placed in such a manner that the middle of its convexity be opposite the middle of the fore-arm.
+Application.-The arm is to be raised by an assistant, and turned so as to bring the bones in a proper line, and the hand in a position nearly supine.
+The surgeon then applies the long conalso placed in such a manner that the middle of its convexity be opposite the middle of the fore-arm.
 The assistant then holding these splints firmly upon the arm, the surgeon proceeds to place the deal splint along the line of the ulna.
 The straps, b b, b b, figs. 1 and 2, fixed upon the convex splints, are then to be buckled round the limb, in order to secure the splints and produce a moderate degree of pressure.
-The hand is to be secured to the back splint by the band, cc, figs. 1 and 2, and the arm placed in a sling.
+The hand is to be secured to the back splint by the band, c c, figs. 1 and 2, and the arm placed in a sling.